lonekorean/diff-cam-engine/README.md

 `diff-cam-engine.js` provides a `DiffCamEngine` object that accesses the webcam, captures images from it, and evaluates motion.

-You'll want to use the `adapter.js` shim, which is available here: https://github.com/webrtc/adapter.
+If you have browser compatibility issues, you can try the `adapter.js` shim, which is available here: https://github.com/webrtc/adapter.
 Add it before `diff-cam-engine.js`.

 With that in place, call `DiffCamEngine.init()` to initialize.
 This will set things up and ask the user for permission to access the webcam.